YashM8/ProjectExercise/README.md

 progress that they are making.
 For example, percentage increase in weight or volume.

-Keeping track of your progress is an important
+Keeping track of your progress is an important aspect of exercising and the mobile software available for this is often paid.

 ## User Stories -